Vespa Serving Tuning

 }

-If both index and attribute is configured for string type fields, Vespa will do search and matching against the index with default match text.
+If both index and attribute are configured for string-type fields, Vespa will search and match against the index with default match text.
 All numeric type fields and tensor fields are attribute (in-memory) fields in Vespa.

 When to use fast-search for attribute fields